qwtel/attr-types/README.md

 Convert simple types to and from HTML node attributes.
 This is useful when building WebComponents.

-Note that this only allows simple types (as opposed to complex types), which are typically found in HTML attributes.
+Note that this only allows simple types (as opposed to complex types), which are typically used in HTML attributes.
 See [this](https://qwtel.com/good-bad-and-ugly-webcomponents/) on how to pass complex data to WebComponents.

 ## Parsing